 The debate also highlighted the divide among Republicans themselves, with former Gov. Jeb Bush and Senator Marco Rubio, both of Florida, arguing against mass roundups and in favor of some path to legal status.

+Mr. Obama’s citizenship campaign is part of a package of executiveactions first announced in November.
 The most ambitious of them, a plan to provide protection from deportation and work permits to about five million undocumented immigrants, was challenged in a lawsuit by 26 states and has been blocked in the courts.

 For now, White House officials have turned to the citizenship drive, which offers nothing for immigrants without legal status.
 To be eligible for naturalization, immigrants must have been legal permanent residents for at least three years and in most cases five years.
 The officials insisted the effort was nonpartisan.